Price of kerosene falls 7.9%, diesel drops marginally

 By Elizabeth Adegbesan

-The average price paid by consumers for National Household Kerosene (NHK) fell to N400.01 per litre this week.
+The average price paid by consumer for National Household Kerosene (NHK) fell to N400.01 per litre this week.

 This represents a 7.9 percent decline when compared to N434.39 per litre recorded in September ending of this year.